langendorfr/DMMS/README.md

 ## Installation

-Currently you can only install the development version of `DMMS` from GitHub using `devtools`.
+Currently there  is only a development version of `DMMS`.
+You can install it from GitHub using `devtools`.

 ```R
 install.packages("devtools")